googleinterns/zetasql-lint/docs/checks.md

 **Linter Output**
 ```
-In line 5, column 16: Use parantheses between consequtive AND and OR statements. [expression-parantheses]
+In line 5, column 16: Use parantheses between consequtive AND and OR operators. [expression-parantheses]
 ```

 ## count-star